MusicOfCosm/OpenGL-projects/README.md

 Inspired by [this video](https://www.youtube.com/watch?v=uc2yok_pLV4), I decided to do the same thing in openGL.

 This is the also the first project that I compiled for MacOS.
-I found out two annoying things about it: the first I figured out (and I couldn't find anything on the internet about), was that you had to double the viewport size on the Mac for some reason (something with the dpi maybe?).
+Something annoying that I had to figured out (and I couldn't find anything on the internet about), was that you had to double the viewport size on the Mac for some reason (something with the dpi maybe?).
-The second is partially due to C not having raw strings literals (unlike C++), which allow me to do the trick where I `#include` the shader files.
-Unfortunately, it seems the Mac doesn't take into account the path of the executable when using it, so I had to mess with `argv[0]` (the full path of the file) for the executable to read the shader files.

-...Or at least those were the problems before.
-I tested the project on the Mac before committing it to this repository, but it doesn't work properly anymore (except to tell me about shader errors): the screen is all black, even when telling the fragment shader to just output `vec4(1)`.
-I tested Chaotic attractor, since it's the other project that I have also compiled on the Mac, and while it does show something on the screen, it seems `glClear()` doesn't take effect.
-Furthermore, when printing GPU information to the terminal, the `glGetString()` are all replaced by `(null)`.
-Considering that the executables that I first compiled before work completely fine, I would guess that an update may have messed something up.
+Unfortunately, my Mac isn't running the project properly (maybe because of an update or age, I don't know), so I can't guarantee that it will work.